brotatotes/bht-automation/bht gen 3/Matthew/Chapter 5/Matthew 5 17 bht.md

 # Matthew 5:17 Commentary Help Text

 ## BHT:
-Jesus did not come to destroy the law and the prophets, but to fulfill and expand upon them.
-He reveals a deeper and holier sense to the prophecies, giving them a fuller, more spiritual meaning.
-His purpose was not destruction, but fulfillment.
-Christianity is not about revolution or restoration, but a new creation that conserves and perfects all that is good in the old.
-Jesus fulfills the law theoretically, practically, ceremonially, through his redemptive death, and by enabling believers to fulfill the law in gratitude to Him.
+Jesus reassures those who revere the law and the prophets that His teaching does not undermine them, but rather expands their meaning.
+He came not to destroy, but to fulfill the moral parts of the law and the prophets, giving them a deeper and holier sense.
+By accomplishing what was intended in them, Jesus reveals the full depth of their significance.
+His mission is not to bring revolution or restoration, but a new creation that perfectly aligns with the law and the prophets.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Observe how our Lord, through the whole sermon, sets forth Himself, in his proceeding forth from God, as truly 'He that was to come.'"
+1. "Neither, it appears, does He here allude to the sacrificial and typical parts of the law, but to the moral parts of both the law and the prophets; which indeed he proceeds to cite and particularize."
-2. "It is a question whether our Lord includes the prophecies, properly so called, in His meaning here.
-I think not: for no person professing himself to be the Messiah would be thought to contradict the prophecies, but to fulfil them."
+2. "If however we prefer to include both ceremonial and moral in this assertion, we may understand it in its more general sense, as applying, beyond the instances here given, to His typical fulfilment of the law, which could not as yet be unfolded."
 3. "This verb implies more than the mere fulfilling: it has the sense of filling out or expanding: i.e. here, giving a deeper and holier sense to—fulfilling in the spirit, which is nobler than the letter."

 ### Jamieson-Fausset-Brown: